Light's Fort: Ghosts of Light's Fort

 Over the decades many ghost sightings have occurred at Light's Fort.
-Most notably, is the sighting of a Native Indian girl that was reported by apartment tenants during the 1960s.
+Most notable is the sighting of a Native American girl that was reported by apartment tenants during the 1960s.
 Historically, there was a foiled Indian attack at Light's Fort in 1757.
-Marcella Light (daughter of John Light) thought she was doing a good deed on a bitterly cold November night in 1757, as she discovered a crying Native Indian girl outside of Light's Fort that claimed she was lost from her tribe, cold and hungry.
-Marcella brought the Native Indian girl inside to the kitchen and feed her a hot pork dinner and then took her upstairs to sleep.
-As the Native Indian girl laid down on a bed a tinderbox fell from her clothes.
+A local resident named Marcella thought she was doing a good deed on a bitterly cold November night in 1757, when she discovered a crying Native Indian girl outside of Light's Fort, who claimed she was lost from her tribe, cold and hungry.
+Marcella brought her inside to the kitchen and fed her a hot pork dinner and then took her upstairs to sleep.
+As the girl laid down on a bed, a tinderbox fell from her clothes.
 Marcella thought this was odd because she had the ability to light a fire to keep warm, but failed to do so.
 Now suspicious, Marcella pretended to fall asleep and she soon saw the girl sneaking downstairs so she quietly followed her.
-The Native Indian girl went out to the barn and was attempting to set it aflame.
+The girl went out to the barn and was attempting to set it aflame.
 Marcella proceeded to knock her unconscious and then called for her father who went out to the barn to investigate the incident.
-John Light handed Marcella a hunting knife and told her to finish off the Native Indian girl, which she promptly did.
-A vacated camp near Light's Fort was soon discovered and it was assumed that the Native Indians realized their plot to raid and burn Light's Fort failed so they fled the area.
-Another apparition reported at Light's Fort was a man dressed in colonial-style clothes that was seen on the second floor.
-In 2015, a lone workman performing repairs on a warm day reported cold eerie feelings while on a ladder.
+He handed Marcella a hunting knife and told her to finish off the Native Indian girl, which she promptly did.
+A vacated camp near Light's Fort was soon discovered and it was assumed that the Native Americans realized their plot to raid and burn Light's Fort failed so they fled the area.
+Another apparition reported at Light's Fort was a man seen on the second floor, dressed in colonial-style clothes.
+In 2015, a lone workman performing repairs on a warm day reported "cold eerie feelings" while on a ladder.

-Work in Progress Renovations
+Renovations

 The Historic Preservation Trust of Lebanon County is conducting work in progress restorations to the interior and exterior of Light's Fort.
 Exterior renovations will include the reconstruction of the portion of the exterior walls and roof that were removed in the 1900s.
 Old limestone building stones were donated that are currently in storage and will be used to complete the exterior walls.
 New wood roof rafters will be installed and the roof will be covered with clay tiles to complete the building to its original external configuration.
 Interior restorations will include the plastering and painting of all interior walls, covering all floors with wood plank boards, replacing current doors and windows with Colonial style products, building solid wood shutters that hinge and swing from the inside on all windows, installing a public accessible restroom on the first floor and rebuilding the fireplace with its original bricks.
 The end result envisioned will be to make Light's Fort a living museum of United States colonial history.